jaliagag/linux_2020/cert_road.md

 Within a shell, some commands that you type at the command line are part of (internal to) the shell program.
 These internal commands are sometimes called _built-in commands_.
 Other commands are external programs, because they are part of the shell.

-An external command command is indicated by the type command displaying the program'sd absolute directory reference within the virtual directory structure.
+An external command command is indicated by the type command displaying the program's absolute directory reference within the virtual directory structure.

 ### Using Environment Variables